 Hiring a Moving Company:

-Step 1 for the Hassle-Free Move – If you plan to hire professional help, there are a few things you can do to make sure you’re getting a reputable company that you can trust.
+Step 1 for the Hassle-Free Move—If you plan to hire professional help, there are a few things you can do to make sure you’re getting a reputable company that you can trust.
 Make sure the company is insured and licensed in your state.
 (If you’re moving from one state to another, the company you should be nationally insured and licensed.)
 Get at least two bids (in person, ideally) so you know you’re getting an estimate that’s both fair and accurate, while getting to know the employees face to face.
 Inquire about any “upcharges” such as mileage or overtime.
 Finally, check out any online reviews to see what other consumers are saying before signing on the dotted line.
 Are you moving to Delaware?

 Preparing for the Hassle-Free Move: